 Even though my dad had another stroke just days before his assessment, he was determined to go…He tried his best to walk and talk because he was a very proud man, but even an idiot could have seen my dad wasn’t fit for work.

 Colin Traynor, 29, suffered from epilepsy.
-He was deemed ‘fit for work’ by Atos and forced to enter a lengthy, bureaucratic process to appeal the decision – during which his benefits would be frozen.
+He was deemed ‘fit for work’ by the DWP after an Atos assessment and forced to enter a lengthy, bureaucratic process to appeal the decision – during which his benefits would be frozen.
 He did not live to see the result of his appeal.
 Five weeks after his death, his family received the news that his appeal was successful.
 Too late for Colin.
 His father Ray said:

 I firmly believe – 100% believe – that the system this government introduced has killed my son.